Visiting the Gardens

 • Do not climb garden fixtures, trees or rocks, enter water areas, or step into garden beds for photos.

-• Please do not bring furniture, decor, and props into the Japanese gardens (e.g. chairs, confetti poppers, balloons)
+• Please do not bring furniture, decor, and props into the Japanese gardens (e.g. tripods, chairs, confetti poppers, balloons)

 • Drone aerial photography must abide by University of Illinois public safety guidelines for drones